Western Australia: Flora and fauna

 Western Australia is home to around 630 species of birds (depending on the taxonomy used).
 Of these around 15 are endemic to the state.
 The best areas for birds are the southwestern corner of the state and the area around Broome and the Kimberley.

 The Flora of Western Australia comprises 10,162 published native vascular plant species, along with a further 1,196 species currently recognised but unpublished.
 They occur within 1,543 genera from 211 families; there are also 1,276 naturalised alien or invasive plant species, more commonly known as weeds.
 In the southwest region are some of the largest numbers of plant species for its area in the world.

-Western Australia's ecoregions include the sandstone gorges of The Kimberley on the northern coast, and below that the drier Victoria Plains tropical savanna inland, and the semi-desert Pilbara shrublands, Carnarvon xeric shrublands, and Western Australian mulga shrublands to the southwest.
-Southwards along the coast are the Southwest Australia savanna and the Swan Coastal Plain around Perth, with the jarrah-karri forest and shrublands on the southwest corner of the coast around the Margaret River wine-growing area.
+Western Australia's ecoregions include the sandstone gorges of the Kimberley on the northern coast, and below that the drier Victoria Plains tropical savanna inland, and the semi-desert Pilbara shrublands, Carnarvon xeric shrublands, and Western Australian mulga shrublands to the southwest.
+Southwards along the coast are the Southwest Australia savanna and the Swan Coastal Plain around Perth, with the Jarrah-Karri forest and shrublands on the southwest corner of the coast around the Margaret River wine-growing area.
 Going east along the Southern Ocean coast is the Goldfields-Esperance region, including the Esperance mallee and the Coolgardie woodlands inland around town of Coolgardie.
 Deserts occupy the interior, including the Great Sandy-Tanami desert, Gibson Desert, Great Victoria Desert, and Nullarbor Plain.

-In 1831 Scottish botanist Robert Brown produced a scientific paper, General view of the botany of the vicinity of Swan River.
+In 1831, Scottish botanist Robert Brown produced a scientific paper, titled General view of the botany of the vicinity of Swan River.
 It discusses the vegetation of the Swan River Colony.